Books/articles

 Israeli Apartheid: Tool of Zionist Settler Colonialism

-The well respected Palestinian human rights organisation Al-Haq recently launched a comprehensive coalition report.
+The well respected Palestinian human rights organisation Al-Haq launched in 2022 a comprehensive coalition report.
 The report delves into key details and analysis of Israel’s settler colonial and apartheid regime which is imposed on the Palestinian people.

 Two hours and eight years: Palestinian families split by Israel